John-Schwartz/RecordParser/README.md

 API will respond 406 Not Acceptable if the record information is invalid.

+You can also go to /api/Records/gender, /api/Records/birthdate, /api/Records/name to get sorted JSON output of records.

 Test Cases:
 To run the test cases, open the solution in visual studio.
 Open the Text Explorer window with the toolbar menu "Test > Windows > Test Explorer," then click "Run All" in the top left corner.